 Please consider using food to use as weight in your backpack, such as:

-Last year, 21,000 pounds of nonperishable food items were donated to Roadrunner Food Bank and Casa de Peregrinos after the Bataan Memorial Death March.
+Last year, over 29,000 pounds of nonperishable food items were donated to Roadrunner Food Bank and Casa de Peregrinos after the Bataan Memorial Death March.

 It is our hope that the individuals that will be packing heavy will consider packing nonperishable food items once again in an effort to increase the total donations.

 TIP: Please don’t open bags of food and put the items into your own ziplock bags.
-Unfortunately, items donated without their original wrapping or completely encased in duct tape cannot be reused.
+Clear tape MUST be used when wrapping food items for weight, food cannot be wrapped with Duck Tape, Gorilla Tape, Electrical Tape, etc. Unfortunately, items donated without their original wrapping or completely encased in duct tape cannot be reused.
 Ingredient labels must be present.